kan024/CSE15L-lab-reports-FA23/labreport4.md

 To run the tests I clicked `<up>` `<up>` `<up>` `<up>` to get to `bash test.sh` because it was already in the search history, and then I clicked `<enter>`
 ![img1](7.png)
 **9. Commit and push the resulting change to your Github account (you can pick any commit message!)**
+IN order to commit the changes, first I typed `git add ListExamples.java` and then clicked `enter` then i typed `git commit -m "Code has been updated` and after that message was typed i clicked `enter` then i typed `git push -u origin main` and then clicked `enter` to run the command.
+This allowed the changes to be pushed to the github repository.
+The changes I made while working on the ListExamples.java file were then seen in the github file link seen by using the browser.
 ![img1](91.png)
 ![img1](92.png)
 ![img1](93.png)